 Technically, yes – the main dairy ingredients (cream cheese, Cool Whip, and butter) freeze pretty well.
 However, there is a chance that the freeing and thawing process might change the texture of the dip to be more grainy.

-But if the above texture concerns do not bother you, you can freeze Oreo dip in a sealed container or freezer bag for up to three months.
+But if the above texture concerns do not bother you, then you can freeze Oreo dip in a sealed container or freezer bag for up to three months.

 Notes & tips for Oreo dip